-Some DPI external functions require that the context of their call is known.
+Some DPI imported functions require that the context of their call is known.
 It takes special instrumentation of their call instances to provide such context; for example, an internal variable referring to the "current instance" might need to be set.
-To avoid any unnecessary overhead, external function calls in SystemVerilog code are not instrumented unless the external function is specified as context in its SystemVerilog declaration.
+To avoid any unnecessary overhead, imported function calls in SystemVerilog code are not instrumented unless the imported function is specified as context.

-All DPI export functions require that the context of their call is known.
-This occurs since SystemVerilog function declarations always occur in instantiable scopes, hence allowing a multiplicity of unique function instances in the simulator's elaborated database.
-Thus, there is no such thing as a non-context export function.
+All DPI exported functions require that the context of their call is known.
+This occurs since SystemVerilog function declarations always occur in instantiable scopes, hence allowing a multiplicity of unique function instances.

-For the sake of simulation performance, an external function call shall not block SystemVerilog compiler optimizations.
-An external function not specified as context shall not access any data objects from SystemVerilog other than its actual arguments.
+For the sake of simulation performance, an imported function call shall not block SystemVerilog compiler optimizations.
+An imported function not specified as context shall not access any data objects from System-Verilog other than its actual arguments.
 Only the actual arguments can be affected (read or written) by its call.

 Therefore, a call of non-context function is not a barrier for optimizations.
-A context external function, however, can access (read or write) any SystemVerilog data objects by calling PLI/VPI, or by calling an embedded export function.
+A context imported function, however, can access (read or write) any SystemVerilog data objects by calling PLI/VPI, or by calling an export function.
 Therefore, a call to a context function is a barrier for SystemVerilog compiler optimizations.

-Only calls of context external functions are properly instrumented and cause conservative optimizations; therefore, only those functions can safely call all functions from other APIs, including PLI and VPI functions or exported SystemVerilog functions.
-For external functions not specified as context, the effects of calling PLI, VPI, or SystemVerilog functions can be unpredictable and such calls can crash if the callee requires a context that has not been properly set.
+Only calls of context imported functions are properly instrumented and cause conservative optimizations; therefore, only those functions can safely call all functions from other APIs, including PLI and VPI functions or exported SystemVerilog functions.
+For imported functions not specified as context, the effects of calling PLI, VPI, or SystemVerilog functions can be unpredictable and such calls can crash if the callee requires a context that has not been properly set.
 However note that declaring an import context function does not automatically make any other simulator interface automatically available.
 For VPI access (or any other interface access) to be possible, the appropriate implementation defined mechanism must still be used to enable these interface(s).
 Note also that DPI calls do not automatically create or provide any handles or any special environment that may be needed by those other interfaces.
 It is the user's responsibility to create, manage or otherwise manipulate the required handles/environment(s) needed by the other interfaces.